RealOrangeOne/theorangeone.net/content/posts/state-of-the-apps-2020.md

 <div style="max-width:854px; margin: 0 auto"><div style="position:relative;height:0;padding-bottom:56.25%"><iframe src="https://embed.ted.com/talks/glenn_greenwald_why_privacy_matters" width="854" height="480" style="position:absolute;left:0;top:0;width:100%;height:100%" frameborder="0" scrolling="no" allowfullscreen></iframe></div></div>

 Currently, I use [Enpass](https://www.enpass.io/).
-Enpass has a crazy amount of features, and can by synced between devices using my Nextcloud server.
+Enpass has a crazy amount of features, and can be synced between devices using my Nextcloud server.
 Enpass isn't open-source, which annoys me, but really it's the best there is.
 The only real feature keeping me is the versatility of entries.
 Entries are really just a list of fields.
 Each field can have various different types, be private, or contain files, email addresses or TOTP tokens.
 [KDBX](https://keepass.info/help/kb/kdbx_4.html), the format behind [KeePass](https://keepass.info/) doesn't support this in quite the same way.
 You can add random other entries, but it's not the same.
 The day this is added to KeePass, I'm switching, immediately.

 ## VPN

-If you frequent public WiFi, you need a VPN.
+If you frequent public Wi-Fi, you need a VPN.
 I don't think VPNs are necessary for everyday use (even though my phone is always connected to one), but if you're on a public or untrusted network, you definitely need one.

 Probably the most famous is [NordVPN](https://nordvpn.com/), simply because of the amount of advertising they do.
 I don't trust them very much.

 My current VPN of choice is [Private Internet Access](https://www.privateinternetaccess.com/) (PIA).
-They have pretty good clients, a large number of servers, and a SOCKS5 proxy, which is often handy.
-PIA was recently bought out, and [reddit](https://www.reddit.com/r/Piracy/comments/dyqdno/private_internet_access_bought_out_by_cyber_ghost/) wasn't to happy about this.
+They have pretty good clients, lots of servers, and a SOCKS5 proxy, which is often handy.
+PIA was recently bought out, and [reddit](https://www.reddit.com/r/Piracy/comments/dyqdno/private_internet_access_bought_out_by_cyber_ghost/) wasn't too happy about this.
 Since that they've open-sourced their desktop client, and have committed to improving transparency.
 I'm personally a large fan of [Mullvad](https://mullvad.net/en/), and they're definitely a close second, but for now, I think I'm sticking with PIA.

 ## Email

-I've been a pretty loyal [Fastmail](https://ref.fm/u19842056) user for a couple years now.
+I've been a pretty loyal [Fastmail](https://ref.fm/u19842056) user for a couple of years now.
 It's not encrypted at rest like [ProtonMail](https://protonmail.com/), but they claim very high levels of privacy, and the feature list is incredible!

 As a client, I still quite like [Thunderbird](https://www.thunderbird.net/).
 I tried [Mailspring](https://getmailspring.com/), [Evolution](https://wiki.gnome.org/Apps/Evolution/), and just the web UI, but Thunderbird is really nice in terms of features and performance, and the calendar integration is really handy.
 Since Mozilla stopped supporting it, the community has picked it back up, and there's now full-time work being done on it, and it's improving quite a lot.
 But there's still quite a long way to go before it's really ready to start recommending to people.

 ## RSS

 For the last two or so years now, I've been a heavy RSS user.
-I've fully replaced YouTube subscriptions with it, because the subscription management is famously garbage.
+I've fully replaced YouTube subscriptions with it, because the subscription management is famously rubbish.

 As an aggregator, I use [tt-rss](https://tt-rss.org/).
 [Last year]({{< relref "my-stack-2018" >}}) I said the UI was hard to get to grips with, but after spending more and more time with [FreshRSS](https://www.freshrss.org/), their UI got on my nerves even more.